bogdan-tanygin/ffans/README.rst

 About
 -----
 Ab initio molecular dynamics and micromagnetics based simulation and interactive 3D method allows researchers to investigate physical process continuously in most obvious and visual form.
 Atomic object of simulation is a ferrofluid nanoparticle.
 Product is written in C/C++ (physical process simulation) and OpenGL (3D graphics).
-The Qt framework is used to develop cross-platform GUI and other system-dependent layers.

 If you have questions regarding usage and/or collaboration, feel free to `contact us <ffans@googlegroups.com>`_.